sandrocanmart/humansegmentation-project/README.md

 # humansegmentation-project

+Hi Vincent,
-Hi Vincent, Hi everyone hear to read and evaluate my work This repository aims to discover the landscape of google merchandise sample dataset.
+Hi everyone here to read and evaluate my work
+This repository aims to discover the landscape of google merchandise sample dataset.